T. V. Carpio: Career

 After realizing that she could no longer pursue ice skating, Carpio began her career as a dancer.
 She danced with NSYNC at the 2000 MTV Video Music Awards, performed on Last Call with Carson Daly, and danced in music videos for Bruce Springsteen and Whitney Houston.
 In 2001, Carpio was a contestant on The WB television show Popstars, alongside Nicole Scherzinger, but did not win.

 She made her television debut portraying a laundry lady in Law & Order (2002) and later appeared in one episode of The Jury (2004).
 Carpio portrayed Gail in She Hate Me (2004) and had her first major role as Angela Tsing in Sucker Free City (2004), both films directed by Spike Lee.
 Carpio made her Broadway debut in Rent as Alexi Darling and others, from December 2006 until April 2007.

 Carpio decided to move to Los Angeles to pursue her acting career.
-Carpio's breakthrough came when she played Prudence, a cheerleader in love with another female cheerleader but the love is unrequited, in the film Across the Universe (2007), in which she sang a rendition of the Beatles song "I Want to Hold Your Hand", directed by Julie Taymor.
+Carpio's breakthrough came when she played Prudence, a gay cheerleader, in the film Across the Universe (2007), directed by Julie Taymor.
+She sang a rendition of the Beatles song "I Want to Hold Your Hand".
 Carpio's father, Peter Mui, appeared in the film as an extra in the role of a prankster.

 From 2010 to 2011, she starred in the Broadway musical Spider-Man: Turn Off the Dark, directed by Julie Taymor, with whom Carpio had worked a few years earlier.
 Previews began on November 28, 2010, where she originally played one of the Greek narrators, Miss Arrow.
 Due to the departure of original Arachne actress Natalie Mendoza, Carpio officially replaced her in the role on January 4, 2011, after covering multiple times during Mendoza's absence.
 During revisions, Carpio's role was decreased extensively as the creative team and many critics believed the villainess was not working for the show.
 Carpio suffered a neck injury during a performance in March 2011.
 She made a full recovery and returned to the show over two weeks later.
 During this time Carpio made her major film debut in Limitless (2011), alongside Bradley Cooper, which premiered in March of that year.
 After delays, Spider-Man officially opened on June 14, 2011.
 Carpio departed the show on November 13, 2011.

 Carpio has continued making various acting appearances on television, in films, and on stage.
 Most notably, Carpio had a recurring role as Shelby Prince in the Lifetime series The Client List (2013), portrayed Satomi in The Scribbler (2014), and starred as Eurydice alongside Reeve Carney in Hadestown (2017) at the Citadel Theatre.
 She then portrayed Sophie, a deaf woman, in the short film Noise (2018) which debuted in October 2018 at the Austin Film Festival and was released online on September 13, 2019, on Omeleto.
 In 2019, Carpio performed in the ensemble of Little Shop of Horrors at the Pasadena Playhouse.